timschneeb/tachiyomi-extensions-revived/README.md

 This repository contains all source extensions that have been removed from the official repository.

+As Tachiyomi has been discontinued, independent community members have already announced a new spiritual successor called Mihon.
+You can find their Discord here: https://discord.gg/mihon

+There's also another, more active extension repo available here: https://github.com/keiyoushi/extensions

 ## Usage

 Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.